 Plot: It’s Tommy’s first birthday, and his parents have pulled all the stops to make it great.
 Didi has plenty of entertainment and food setup while Stu is inventing a gift.
-However, Tommy’s much more interested in trying some of his dog, Spike’s, dog food, believing that it will turn him into a dog.
+However, Tommy’s much more interested in trying some of Spike’s dog food, believing that it will turn him into a dog.

 Breakdown: I don’t think I need to reiterate how much Rugrats means to me.
 It was a huge part of my childhood, and spawned my love of all things Nickelodeon (back in the good ol’ days when the execs weren’t braindead dimwits…Er were slightly less braindead I suppose.)
 I was obsessed with Rugrats for well over a decade, and I cherish the show to this day.